RelaySC/relay-bot/README.md

 below.

 `!funds` - displays total funding for Star Citizen and delta since last check.

 `!citizens` - displays total no. of citizens for Star Citizen and delta since last check.

 `!uee` - displays total no. of ships sold for Star Citizen and delta since last check.

-'!invite' - gives instructions on how to add this bot to your server.
+`!invite` - gives instructions on how to add this bot to your server.

-'!about' - gives information on the bot.
+`!about` - gives information on the bot.

-'!help' - gives list of all possible commands.
+`!help` - gives list of all possible commands.